 Buy Electro PV

-We are a wholesaler of photovoltaic modules (solar panels, panels and solar cells) from reputable manufacturers.
+We wholesale cabling for photovoltaic modules (solar panels, panels and solar cells) from reputable manufacturers.

 We have recently expanded into the European market to provide solutions to solar installers across Europe.

 Solar wiring refers to the connection of all solar panels with wires to form an electrical circuit.
 The wire runs to an inverter where the DC current is converted into usable AC power.

 Although the words cables and wires are often used interchangeably, they are quite different.
 Panel wire consists of a single conductor while panel cable is essentially a bundle of solar wires packed together inside an insulator.

 The solar cable is used to connect the panels, charge controller, inverter and batteries.
 Solar wires are made of aluminum or copper and can be a single solid metal wire or stranded wires that consist of multiple wires twisted together.